team-dev-docs/devdocsprod-dev-docs/docs/external-docs/Generate SDK method Docs.md

 ## Step 1: Edit the dev-docs.json file

 Open your project in VS Code and locate the `dev-docs.json` file.
 Modify it to target only functions:

 ![VS Code interface showing dev-docs.json](/img/generate_sdk_method_docs/step_3.png)

 In the image, you can see the `dev-docs.json` file open in the editor.
-Make sure to set the `internalTypeFilters` to `["function"]` under the "ai" section.
+Make sure to set the `internalTypeFilters` to `["function"]` or whatever you want to document under the "ai" section.
 ## Step 2: Run the "Populate External Docs" command

 Open the VS Code command palette (usually with Ctrl+Shift+P or Cmd+Shift+P).
 Type and select "Dev-docs: Populate External Docs" from the list of commands.